OglesbyArt/AuctionPainting/README.md

 	medium=med;
     }

-    //Desc: constructor for MasterpieceAuctionPainting
+    //Desc: constructor for AuctionPainting
-    //Post: Creates a new MasterpieceAuctionPainting
+    //Post: Creates a new AuctionPainting
-    MasterpieceAuctionPainting()
+    AuctionPainting()
     {

     }